Weave Code

 symfony/filesystem

-Symfony Filesystem component offers practical utilities for working with files and directories: create, copy, move, remove, mirror, and chmod/chown paths, with robust error handling and portability across platforms.
-Ideal for safe filesystem operations in PHP apps.
+Symfony Filesystem component offers convenient, robust filesystem utilities for PHP: create, copy, move, remove, chmod, and mirror files/directories, with error handling and cross-platform support.
+Ideal for safe file operations in Symfony and beyond.

 View on GitHub